ushashwat/Fake-News-Detection/README.md

 # Fake News Detection
-This project aims to detect Fake News on Twitter based on a user query and display the results on a webpage using Flask.
+This project aims to detect Fake News based on a user query and display the results on a webpage using Flask.

 ## Dataset overview